 Before intravenous contrast, a CT scan without contrast should be performed.
 Native imaging is indispensable for identifying small stones and helps to detect hemorrhage and measure the density of the fat component in angiomyolipomas.
 A CT scan produces an image of transverse (axial) sections of the abdomen.
-The normal CT image of the kidneys is always clear even with a native study, which is due to the difference in the X-ray density of the kidneys themselves (+ $30 \dots + 40$ H U) and the fatty tissue surrounding them (- $70 \dots -130$ H U).
+The normal CT image of the kidneys is always clear even with a native study, which is due to the difference in the X-ray density of the kidneys themselves (+30 ... + 40 H U ) and the fatty tissue surrounding them (-70 ... -130 H U ).
 The difference in density also provides differentiation of the image of the kidneys into two parts: the parenchyma and the renal sinus, which also contains fatty tissue.
-At the same time, the layers of the kidney parenchyma itself (cortical and cerebral) are not difference.
+At the same time, the layers of the kidney parenchyma itself (cortical and cerebral) are not differentiated on native computed tomograms due to a slight densitometric difference.
 This is possible when using the contrast enhancement technique, when the contrast agent accumulates in the cortex to a greater extent than in the brain.
-The same technique is required for visualization of renal PCS.
+The same technique is required for visualization of renal PCS .